bozsahin/thebench/README.md

 is also available in rpm-based platforms, <code>rpm</code> is subscription-based.
 I find that quite un-linux, and non-transparent.
 So, for Suse and similar RH systems, install <code>yum</code> first before you install TheBench.
 Fedora is RH, but comes with <code>yum</code>, so no problems (and wise choice, lads and lasses, ditto CentOS).

-SBCL and Python Notes:
+SBCL AND PYTHON NOTES:

-This is the Common Lisp that the processor of TheBench uses.
+SBCL is the Common Lisp that the processor of TheBench uses.
 It is installed by the installer of TheBench if SBCL does not exist in your system.
 (This is checked by the installer.)

 I have tried SBCL 1.x to 2.2.x with success in Macs, PCs and anything in between.